Breast Reduction in San Antonio, TX

 This is major surgery with Dr. Belz, so all of the risks involved with surgery apply to reduction: infection, bleeding, poor healing, and the like.
 Nipple and breast sensation can be adversely affected, as well as the ability to breastfeed.
 Dr. Belz is usually able to avoid these issues, but they are possible.

-How much pain is there after surgery?
+How much pain will I have after breast reduction surgery?

 Because Dr. Belz uses the SPAIR technique whenever possible, that eliminates the extra incision along the breast crease, making for an easier recovery.
 Still, there will be considerable soreness for the first two or three days after your surgery.
 Dr. Belz will prescribe pain medication for this, and the pain is then generally well-tolerated.

 How long is recovery after breast reduction surgery?